chandc/chandc-AWS_Architect_Performance_Scalability/Task 4/README.md

-#### I am not able show a green OK state, as my other AWS activities have pushed the cost estimate over the $5 thershold.
+#### I am not able to show a green OK state, as my other AWS activities have pushed the cost estimate over the $5 thershold.
 This triggered the alarm to send myself an email notification shown below.
 Effectively, this demonstrated that the alarm is working as designed.

 >
 AWS Notifications <no-reply@sns.amazonaws.com>